-End Enquiries of management - in relation to laws and regulations Qu estion 2017-18 Response 2018-19 Response 1.
+End Enquiries of management - in relation to laws and regulations Question Response 1.
 How have you gained assurance that all relevant laws and regulations have been complied with?
-Through the work of the Council's Internal Audit Shared Service and Legal Services.
-Through the work of the Council's Internal Audit Shared Service and Legal Services.
-2. Have there been any instances of non-compliance or suspected non-compliance with relevant laws and regulations since 1 April 2017, or earlier with an ongoing impact on the 2017-18 financial statements?
-No - not to our knowledge No - not to our knowledge 3.
+Through the work of the Internal Audit Shared Services and Legal Services 2.
+Have there been any instances of non-compliance or suspected non-compliance with relevant laws and regulations since 1 April 2019, or earlier with an ongoing impact on the 2019-20 financial statements?
+No - not to our knowledge 3.
 Are there any potential litigations or claims that would affect the financial statements?
-No - Not to our knowledge No - Not to our knowledge 4.
+No - not to our knowledge 4.
 Have there been any reports from other regulatory bodies, such as HM Revenues and Customs which indicate non-compliance?
-No - Not to our knowledge No - Not to our knowledge
+No - not to our knowledge